Finance (FIN)

 FIN 461, INSURANCE PLANNING, 2 Credits

-Introduces basic concepts of risk management process in financial planning.
-Involves measuring risk exposures, comparing, and contrasting various risk management tools to manage risk exposures.
-Risk management tools include insurances on health, life, disability, auto and property.
-Designed to enhance a student’s approach to Insurance planning.
+Introduces basic concepts of risk management process in financial planning which involves measuring risk exposures, comparing, and contrasting various risk management tools to manage risk exposures.
+Uses the risk management tools which include insurances on health, life, disability, auto and property.
+Enhances a student’s approach to Insurance planning.

 Available via Ecampus